KAIJUNE – Draw a Monster!

 Riley created a Tumblr page dedicated to artworks created for the Kaijune 2017, you can check them out here: kaijune.tumblr.com

-There’ no official prompt list.
+It seems that Riley Phillips doesn’t publish Kaijune prompt lists anymore.
 However, it does not stop artists, and many of them decided to create their own lists.
-Here are some of them – click on image to go to the source, see the image in a bigger size.
+Here are some of them:

 Do you plan to create your own list?
 Cool!

 In this section, you can find Kaijune prompt lists from the past years.
 Check them out to get more ideas for your own prompt list!

 Here are some amazing artworks for your inspiration!
 Click on the images to go to the author’s page 🙂